- What is asylum?

 You will be given a Biometric Residents Permit, which will have your details, photograph and fingerprints on it and will act as proof that you are allowed to live and work in the UK.

-If your claim for asylum has been rejected you will receive a letter along with details on how you can appeal the decision.
+If your claim for asylum has been rejected the asylum appeal process could help you.
+You will receive a letter along with details on how you can appeal the decision.

 You will usually be able to appeal the decision to the First-Tier Tribunal.
 You must lodge an appeal within 14 days.